 ESR’s Certifications Place Us in the Top 1% of Screening Firms and Underscores Our Commitment to Excellence.

-Accredited by the National Association of Professional Background Screeners (NAPBS)
+Accredited by the Professional Background Screening Association (PBSA)

-Less than 10% of background screening firms have been accredited by the National Association of Professional Background Screeners (NAPBS).
+Less than 10% of background screening firms have been accredited by the Professional Background Screening Association (PBSA) – formerly the National Association of Professional Background Screeners (NAPBS).

 To become accredited, a Consumer Reporting Agency (CRA) must pass a rigorous onsite audit, conducted by an independent auditing firm, of its policies and procedures as they relate to six critical areas of the Background Screening Agency Accreditation Program (BSAAP):